12 Beaver (1968)

 12.2.2 Replication for a single event

-For concreteness, we begin with a focus a single earnings announcement: CTI BioPharma Corporation, a biopharmaceutical company with GVKEY of 064515 that announced earnings for the year ending 31 December 2017 on 2018-03-04.
+For concreteness, we begin with a focus on a single earnings announcement: CTI BioPharma Corporation, a biopharmaceutical company with GVKEY of 064515 that announced earnings for the year ending 31 December 2017 on 2018-03-04.

 single_event <-